What Is Growth Hacking? Definition & Strategies.

-Growth hacking refers to any combination of user activation, marketing or product strategies intended to provide quick and constant growth.
-Most growth hacking strategies are created with the goal of acquiring as many new users and customers as possible while limiting costs, making them ideal for emerging startups in need of massive leaps in growth.
+Growth hacking is the practice of experimenting with and optimizing user activation, marketing or product tactics in order to provide fast business growth.
+Most growth hacking strategies are created with the goal of acquiring lots of new users and customers while limiting costs, making them ideal for emerging startups looking to scale as quickly as possible.

-Growth hacking involves going beyond traditional marketing strategies and techniques to deliver rapid company growth.
-With growth hacking, stakeholders ensure every decision is made to prioritize growth and focus efforts on producing strategies that go after the most valuable opportunities.
-Growth hacking is fundamentally based on flexibility and adopting new strategies as opportunities arise, with a goal of not relying on any single tactic for growth but adopting multiple efforts for collective growth.
+Growth hacking goes beyond traditional marketing strategies and techniques to deliver rapid company growth with experimental and iterative short-term tactics.
+With growth hacking, stakeholders prioritize growth and focus on going after the most valuable opportunities.
+Growth hacking is fundamentally based on experimentation and adopting new strategies as opportunities arise, not relying on any single tactic for growth but adopting multiple efforts for collective growth.

 A strong focus on data and an understanding of audience behavior is essential to successful growth hacking and will lead to the discovery of unforeseen opportunities ripe for exploring.
 A growth hacker’s responsibility is to think holistically about growth throughout every stage of audience interaction, engaging in rapid experimentation and consistent product updates to ensure products continue to align with audience needs.